Lakshmi-vishal/NougatNileCycles/README.md

 ## Requirements fullfilled
 In line with our objectives, we have met the following requirements:

-REST API: Our RESTful services are designed following best practices and are well-integrated with the frontend, supporting all required functionalities.
+REST API:  RESTful services are designed following best practices and are well-integrated with the frontend, supporting all required functionalities.
 Swagger: Complete documentation of our APIs with Swagger is available, enhancing developer experience and ease of use.
 SQL Database: We utilize a structured SQL database for optimal data storage and retrieval, supporting the complex needs of our platform.
 Frontend Features: The frontend includes:
 Advanced filters for searching and sorting data, allowing users to easily find the products or information they need.
-Interactive tables for displaying data, providing a clear and organized view of product specifications, reviews, and more.
+Interactive tables for displaying data using material ui, providing a clear and organized view of product specifications, reviews, and more.
-Additional visual components that enhance the overall user experience, including sliders, dropdowns, and responsive layouts.
+Additional visual components that enhance the overall user experience, including responsive layouts.
 ## Getting Started